The best phone plans for roaming and travelling overseas

 More on the two main roaming options available to you

 According to a survey of 128 Fortune 1000 companies concerning their global mobile roaming expenses (carried out by CCMI,) 37% of the companies reviewed paid an average of $1000 per month for international roaming bills for a single user.
 12% of these companies pay as much as $3500 per month on average per user!
-Global research results published by Amba Hotels show that average US business traveler spends an average of $15.10 for roaming charges per trip.
+Global research results published by Amba Hotels show that average US business traveller spends an average of $15.10 for roaming charges per trip.

 In short, roaming can be expensive for the people who don’t plan for it – but becomes far more financially manageable when they do.